 Emergency & Crisis Support

 At Carolyn Innes Psychology, we are unable to offer crisis or emergency services.
+If you require immediate mental health assistance you can contact the following services:

 Suicide Callback Service: Free nationwide service providing 24/7 phone and online counselling to people affected by suicide.
 Phone 1300 659 467 or visit the website.